 2. Review your class notes.

-Your coursework was designed to prepare you for the SLP board exam.
-Take time to review your notes.
+Your coursework was designed to prepare you for the SLP board exam, so take time to review your notes.
 However, don’t try to re-read every note you took in school.
 Instead, focus on the courses you found most difficult.

-3. Know your own study style.
+3. Know your study style.

-People also spent different lengths of time studying.
+They also spent different lengths of time studying.
 Individuals who passed the Praxis spent anywhere from zero to 20 hours or more studying.

-4. Consider investing in a study guide.
+4. Invest in a study guide.

-According to our survey, 59% of first-time SLP board exam passers used a study guide or book to prepare.
+In our survey, 59% of first-time SLP board exam passers used a study guide or book to prepare.

 5. Take care of yourself.

 Your mental and physical health can affect your ability to perform on any test.
-Here are suggestions for making sure you’re at your best on test day:
+Here are suggestions for making sure you’re at your best on the big day:

 We’ll help you find the right place for making the biggest possible positive impact.
 We’ll also help you lay the foundation for a long, satisfying career in pediatric therapy.